Nāda yoga: Description

 In Nāda yoga, one of the main breathing sounds is ahaṃ (literally "I," referring to the inner essence, not ego), where each part of the word (a ha ṃ) is focused on and spoken individually.
 The echoes produced by each of these spoken letters is a time where the yogi should immerse themself and rest.
 Now, because of imbalances within the human body, Nāda yoga begins by removing the ailments and impurities by "awakening the fire in the body (jāṭhara)" (Timalsina 212) with the use of a sound resembling that of a bee.
-It is important to note that when the yogi/yogini is forming sounds, their mind should not wander off to other entities.
+When the yogi/yogini is forming sounds, their mind should not wander off to other entities.

 One group to incorporate yoga, Nāda yoga specifically, and the practice of sound into the spiritual transformation is the Josmanĩ.
 The Josmanĩ are identified as a Sant tradition, and they are a blend of Śrī Vaiṣṇava Bhakti tradition with the Nāth Yoga tradition.
 Yoga is used in "personal and social transformation" (Timalsina 202).
 The Josmani's spiritual quest interlinks the practice of Kuṇḍali and Nāda Yoga.

 In the West, detailed indications and advice have been given by Edward Salim Michael in his book The Law of attention, Nada Yoga and the way of inner vigilance.
 Ajahn Sumedho, from the Thai Forest Tradition teaches the practice of this inner sound.

 The condition known in western medicine as tinnitus is considered in Ayurvedic medicine to possibly be caused by spiritual awakening to the anahata.